meysamzandy/CSS-counters-for-ordered-list/README.md

 # Using CSS counters for ordered list
-This is a simple code to explain custom lists and how to use it.
+This is a simple code to explain ordered list and how to use it.